ramiy/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.1.3 =
+* Enhancement: Added the ability to change the dimensions of the user avatars added using Charitable User Avatar, with a PHP filter function.
+* Fix: Permalinks updated to avoid problem where page called "Donate" or "Widget" will not display.
+* Fix: Small tweak to the WP Editor form field to prevent the text from being wrapped in HTML tags.

+= 1.1.2 =
+* Security Fix: Prevent unauthorized users accessing your donation receipt.
+* Fix: Localization with the .po/.mo files now really does work correctly.
+For real this time.

 = 1.1.1 =
 * Fix: Emails will now correctly be sent with the body, headline and subject you set, instead of the default.